DPS fights court order to release executive session tape to media coalition

 DPS General Counsel Aaron Thompson made the decision to appeal, said Scott Pribble, a district spokesperson.

-Denver District Court Judge Andrew J. Luxen — who spent two days listening to the five-hour executive session — ruled Friday that the district “did engage in a substantial discussion of matters” not stated on the agenda and ordered DPS to release the audio recording.
+Denver District Court Judge Andrew J. Luxen — who spent two days listening to the five-hour executive session — ruled Friday that the district “did engage in a substantial discussion of matters” in contravention of open meeting laws and ordered DPS to release the audio recording.

 Luxen also said the school board did not sufficiently cite the statute that formed the basis for the confidential meeting.